 A large majority of the customers we see sleep on some type of mattress with memory foam, soy or convoluted foams.
 These are synthetically produced.
 Add that the majority of mattress tickings are made with polyester and you realize that these materials don't allow your heat to dissipate.
 They push your heat right back at you.
 You're probably starting to get the point, but there is more.
-Next, we buy a mattress pad that is cotton, with polyester fill, followed by sheets that are cotton/poly or 800 thread count; more and more insulation, which means more heat!
-And the cherry on the top is a down comforter.
+Next, we buy a mattress pad that is cotton, with polyester fill, followed by sheets that are cotton/poly or 800 thread count; more and more heat.
+The cherry on the top is a down comforter.
 Loved by many and understood by few.
-Down comforters completely insulate and don't allow your heat to circulate.
-Comfy, but not the best for our warmer climate.
-Alaska or camping maybe, but definitely not for the hot sleeper.
+Down comforters completely insulate and don't allow your heat to dissipate.
+Comfy, but not the best for our moderate climate.
+Alaska or camping maybe, but definitely not for the sleeper susceptible to overheating.

 Temperature regulation is one Resthouse's specialties.
 It's a must and is one of the most important parts of your sleep system.
 Get your temperature figured out and your sleep will improve.